 Humpback whales migrate seasonally between warmer, tropical or sub-tropical waters in winter months (where they breed and give birth to calves, although feeding occasionally occurs) and cooler, temperate or sub-Arctic waters in summer months (where they feed; (Gendron and Urban 1993).
 In both regions, humpback whales tend to occupy shallow, coastal waters.
 However, migrations are undertaken through deep, pelagic waters (Winn and Reichley 1985b).
-Humpback whales wintering in the West Indies migrate relatively directly to the Gulf of Maine and areas around Iceland and Norway (Kennedy et al. 2013).
 Some individuals may not migrate, or species occurrence in foraging areas may extend beyond summer months (Van Opzeeland et al. 2013).
-Average group size near Kodiak Island is 2 to 4 individuals, although larger groups are seen near

-Shuyak and Sitkalidak islands and groups of 20 or more have been documented (Wynne et al. 2005).
+Average group size near Kodiak Island is 2 to 4 individuals, although larger groups are seen near Shuyak and Sitkalidak islands and groups of 20 or more have been documented (Wynne et al. 2005).